Zhiji022/EDA-for-a-billboard-crossing-problem-geocoordinates-data-/README.md

 ## Background

-Gps coordinates are collected from mobil devices along a road in a residential area.
+Gps coordinates (simulated) are collected from mobil devices along a road in a residential area.
 The road is split into three sections, labelled by the column poi_sequence, which is a sequence number of the road section (the sequence numbers are -1,0, or 1).
 There are two billboards in sequence 0, one facing east and the other facing west.
 Devices who are seen in sequence -1, then 0 and then 1 are travelling east.
 Devices with the reverse order are therefore travelling west.

 ## Challenges